Our focus is on fundamental basic research, with a portfolio that spans genes to behaviour.

 Investing in basic science that is not driven by one single disorder or the quest for a ‘cure’ is essential to meeting the challenge of identifying, observing, manipulating and ultimately understanding the circuits that generate behaviour.
 The knowledge accumulated through these studies will underpin many of the breakthroughs in neurological disorders.

-Our portfolio spans four key areas, all of which are essential to meeting the challenge of understanding the circuits that generate behaviour:
+Our investments to date span four key areas, all of which we believe are essential to meeting the challenge of understanding the circuits that generate behaviour:

 - Circuit Assembly and Organisation An essential goal for neuroscience is to know how neurons are connected to form circuits.
 Using a range of methods to locate and trace circuits and to perturb their function provides precise cellular and molecular definition of the identified circuits, neurons and synapses, and will permit the elucidation of connectivity.
 Approaches in our portfolio include multiple scales of optical and electron microscopic imaging as well as serial reconstruction of brain sections using fast automated systems.